-First among the requested updates is to create a series of contact alarmed doors and windows around the perimeter of the building which are all monitored by an HD camera system with both live feed and playback options.
-This would be tied into secure entrance(s) into the building composed of a vestibule with bullet proof glass, video and intercom system for buzzing in guests, and a secure check-in area.
-This would enable security to observe all those entering and exiting the building and keep visual records as well.
-We would like to add attendance control to our entrances, so that we can use IDs to to easily sign students in and out of the building and into spaces like the Library or Study Hall.
+First among the requested updates is to create a series of contact alarmed doors and windows around the perimeter of the building that are all monitored by an HD camera system with both live feed and playback options.
+The camera system would enable administration to observe all those entering and exiting the building and keep visual records.
+The main entrances should be secured by vestibules with bullet proof glass, video and intercom system for buzzing in guests, and a secure check-in area.
+We would like to add attendance control to our entrances, so that we can use IDs to easily sign students in and out of the building and into spaces like the Library or Study Hall.
+Attendance control could be used to both monitor students and support student agency through options such as senior privileges.

-In addition, being able to section off areas of the building for various events would enable these events to occur while limiting access to other sections of the building.
+In addition, being able to section off areas of the building would enable different combinations of events to occur outside school hours while limiting access to other sections of the building.
 For instance, we would be able to hold a basketball game in our gymnasium, knowing that visitors are not wandering through classrooms.
 Cameras set to monitor internal hallways would ensure that if anyone did gain access, they could be tracked and identified.

-We are also looking to have a fully integrated intercom system where staff can contact the main office and can be mass informed of events.
-This would tie into an upgrade for a comprehensive fire alarm and suppression system.
+We are also looking to have a fully integrated phone and intercom system where staff can contact the main office, reach parents, and broadcast announcements.
+In addition, we envision a comprehensive fire alarm and suppression system.
 For emergency communication, handheld VoIP phone/radios would allow administration and security staff to communicate inside and outside the building in an emergency.